 History of BNC

-In 1997, three academic research institutes formed a consortium under the name of Budapest Neutron Centre (BNC) to co-ordinate research activities associated with the Budapest Research Reactor (BRR).
-The three founders were: KFKI Atomic Energy Research Institute, the Research Institute for Solid State Physics and Optics, and the Institute of Isotopes.
-In 2005, KFKI Research Institute for Particle and Nuclear Physics joint in BNC.
-Due to the reorganization of the Hungarian research network, from 2012 the Budapest Neutron Centre is an association of two research centers; the Centre for Energy Research (CER) and the Wigner Research Centre for Physics (Wigner CRP).
-Budapest Neutron Centre is represented by the Centre for Energy Research.
+Budapest Neutron Centre (BNC) consortium was founded by three research institutes (KFKI Atomic Energy Research Institute, the Research Institute for Solid State Physics and Optics, and the Institute of Isotopes) of the Hungarian Academy of Sciences in 1993 to co-ordinate research activities associated with the Budapest Research Reactor (BRR) on the KFKI science campus.
+In 2005, a fourth institute, the Research Institute for Particle and Nuclear Physics joint the consortium.
+With the reorganization of the Hungarian research network, BNC is now a consortium of the Centre for Energy Research (CER) and the Wigner Research Centre for Physics (Wigner CRP).
+BNC is legally represented by the CER.